HenryXi/spring-boot/spring-boot-assert/etc/avoiding null check in java.md

     System.out.println("can not get address of user");
 }
 ```
-Much better then the first one.
+It looks much better than the first one.
 I want avoiding null check 100% in my code.
-After searching on google I found one solution.
+After searching on google I found one solution
 ##### Using `assert` to avoid NullPointerException(not recommend)
 By using assert keyword the code will be like following.
 ```java